SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

     You can include operators in the requirements of a protocol.
     A type conforms to the protocol
-    only if there is an implementation of the operator for that type.
+    only if there's an implementation of the operator for that type.
     You use ``Self`` to refer to the type that will conform to the protocol, just like you do in other protocol requirements.
     For example, the standard library defines the ``Equatable`` protocol